tiy-lv-python-2015-10/urly-bird-evolved/README.md

   * Most popular in the past day
   * Most popular in the last week
   * Most popular ever
+ * Get a new theme for the django admin

 ## Nightmare Mode
 * Don't use bootstrap